Local authorities are now legally responsible for compensating victims of sex abuse by foster carers

 It is good news not only for the children currently in foster care, but also all of those who have suffered sex abuse by foster carers in the past.

-If you have ever been the victim of sex abuse by foster carers, please contact Rachel for a free, confidential chat on Freephone 0808 139 1606 or email her at [email protected]
+If you have ever been the victim of sex abuse by foster carers, please contact us for a free, confidential chat on Freephone 0333 888 0404 or email us at [email protected]

 For further information about claiming compensation for sex abuse you can visit our specialist website www.abusecompensation.co.uk